castle-engine/castle-engine-vscode/DEVELOPMENT.md

 TODO:

 - Convert to TypeScript.
 Declare types explicitly.
 Have explicit `private` and `public`, instead of `_xxx` for private.
-Once ready, compare with empty extension made by generator -- we want to be as close as makes sense, only differ from standard when it is justified for our functionality.
 - Use consistent indentation by 4 spaces.
 Right now it's a mix of 2 and 4 spaces and tabs.

 ### Notes about JSON files (because comments inside them are in general not allowed...)